-- e) The highest priorities for servicing capacity improvements within the Urban Area are: - (i) the Downtown and Uptown Urban Centres; and - (ii) the Mobility Hubs, pursuant to the finalization of the area-specific plans, which will contain a full understanding of the short, medium and long term implications of the development proposed and investment required. - f) Collaboration among the City, Region and other service and utility providers will be undertaken to ensure co-ordination of planning, investment and development in line with servicing capacity improvement priorities and in response to the evolving infrastructure requirements of emerging employment in support of intensification growth. - g) Lands that are under the ownership or jurisdiction of Federal, Provincial or municipal bodies or agencies and that are used for transportation, utility or communication purposes shall be appropriately zoned. - h) The following policies shall apply to the location and construction of new infrastructure and to expansions and extensions of existing infrastructure: - new or expanded infrastructure shall avoid unacceptable adverse impacts upon existing and planned communities, including public safety; - (ii) new or expanded infrastructure shall have regard for the land use compatibility policies in Section 4.6, Land Use Compatibility, of this Plan; - (iii) where applicable, the proponents of proposals for new or expanded utility systems, including District Energy Systems, shall obtain Environmental Compliance approvals from the Province; - (iv) any other relevant considerations, as determined by the City; - (v) the planning, design and construction of new or expanding infrastructure shall: - a. minimize unacceptable adverse impacts on the Agricultural System, cultural heritage resources, and other existing and potential future city infrastructure facilities; and - b. ensure no negative impact on the Natural Heritage System or on sensitive surface and ground water features;
+- e) The highest priorities for servicing capacity improvements within the Urban Area are: - (i) the Downtown and Uptown Urban Centres; and - (ii) the Mobility Hubs, pursuant to the finalization of the area-specific plans, which will contain a full understanding of the short, medium and long term implications of the development proposed and investment required. - f) Collaboration among the City, Region and other service, infrastructure and utility providers will be undertaken to ensure co-ordination of planning, investment and development in line with servicing capacity improvement priorities and in response to the evolving infrastructure requirements of emerging employment uses and in support of intensification growth. - g) Lands that are under the ownership or jurisdiction of Federal, Provincial or municipal bodies or agencies and that are used for transportation, utility or communication purposes shall be appropriately zoned. - h) The following policies shall apply to the location and construction of new infrastructure and to expansions and extensions of existing infrastructure: - new or expanded infrastructure shall avoid unacceptable adverse impacts upon existing and planned communities, including public safety and air quality; - (ii) new or expanded infrastructure shall have regard for the land use compatibility policies in Section 4.6, Land Use Compatibility, of this Plan; - (iii) any other relevant considerations, as determined by the City; - (iv) the planning, design and construction of new or expanding infrastructure shall: - a. minimize, wherever possible, the amount of the Natural Heritage System and Water Resource System, traversed and/or occupied by such infrastructure; - minimize negative impacts on or disturbance of the existing landscape and negative impacts on the Escarpment environment; - c. minimize unacceptable adverse impacts on the Agricultural System, cultural heritage resources, and other existing and potential future city infrastructure facilities; and - d. ensure no negative impact on the Natural Heritage System or on the water resource system consisting of ground water features